 - Trivium (ie, the natural force behind the structure of movement and progress) — Plato called it Logic, Rhetoric, and Grammar.
 Our sixth grade teachers called it WHY, WHAT, and HOW.
 Project life-cycles call it Planning, Analysis, and Design.
 We call it Will, Wisdom, and Activity.
 The Trivium represents the nature of structured facilitation as superb facilitators help groups transform from the abstract to the concrete.

-- Website resources (ie,” You get to ride all the rides, as many times as you want.”) — Many of the finest facilitators in the world can be found among the thousands of FAST alumni.
-Therefore, they have on-line access to nearly one thousand agendas, templates, and other meeting support tools to make their lives easier.
+Website resources (ie,” You get to ride all the rides, as many times as you want.”) — Many of the finest facilitators in the world can be found among the thousands of MGRUSH alumni.
+Therefore, use on-line access to agendas, templates, and other meeting support tools to make your life easier.

 Become Part of the Solution While You Improve Your Facilitation, Leadership, and Methodology Skills